 Step 4: Generate Single-Use Invite Links

-When a payment succeeds, generate a unique invite link for that specific member:
+When a payment succeeds, generate a unique invite link for that member using Telegram's createChatInviteLink API:

 POST https://api.telegram.org/bot{TOKEN}/createChatInviteLink